Daniel Ortega: Sandinista revolution and first presidency (1979–1990)

 At the 1984 general election Ortega won the presidency with 67% of the vote and took office on 10 January 1985.
 In the early phases of the campaign, Ortega enjoyed many institutional advantages, and used the full power of the press, police, and Supreme Electoral Council against the fractured opposition.
 In the weeks before the November election, Ortega gave a U.N. speech denouncing talks held in Rio de Janeiro on electoral reform.
 But by 22 October, the Sandinistas signed an accord with opposition parties to reform electoral and campaign laws, making the process more fair and transparent.
-While campaigning, Ortega promoted the Sandinistas’ achievements, and at a rally said that “Democracy is literacy, democracy is land reform, democracy is education and public health.”
+While campaigning, Ortega promoted the Sandinistas' achievements, and at a rally said that "Democracy is literacy, democracy is land reform, democracy is education and public health."
 International observers judged the election to be the first free election held in the country in more than half a century.
 A report by an Irish governmentary delegation stated: "The electoral process was carried out with total integrity.
 The seven parties participating in the elections represented a broad spectrum of political ideologies."
-The general counsel of New York's Human Rights Commission described the election as "free, fair and hotly contested."
-A study by the US Latin American Studies Association (LASA) concluded that the FSLN (Sandinista Front) "did little more to take advantage of its incumbency than incumbent parties everywhere (including the U.S.) routinely do."
-However some people described the election as "rigged".
-According to a detailed study, since the 1984 election was for posts subordinate to the Sandinista Directorate, the elections were no more subject to approval by vote than the Central Committee of the Communist Party is in countries of the East Bloc.
+The general counsel of New York's Human Rights Commission described the election as "free, fair and hotly contested".
+A study by the US Latin American Studies Association (LASA) concluded that the FSLN (Sandinista Front) "did little more to take advantage of its incumbency than incumbent parties everywhere (including the U.S.) routinely do".
+However, the Reagan administration described the elections as "a Soviet-style sham", and contemporary North-American press coverage tended to cast doubt on the election's legitimacy.

-Thirty-three per cent of the Nicaraguan voters cast ballots for one of six opposition parties—three to the right of the Sandinistas, three to the left—which had campaigned with the aid of government funds and free T.V. and radio time.
+Thirty-three per cent of the Nicaraguan voters cast ballots for one of six opposition parties—three to the right of the Sandinistas, three to the left—which had campaigned with the aid of government funds and free TV and radio time.
 Two conservative parties captured a combined 23% of the vote.
 They held rallies across the country (a few of which were disrupted by FSLN supporters) and blasted the Sandinistas in harsh terms.
 Most foreign and independent observers noted this pluralism in debunking the Reagan administration charge—ubiquitous in the US media—that it was a "Soviet-style sham" election.
 Some opposition parties boycotted the election, allegedly under pressure from US embassy officials, and so it was denounced as being unfair by the Reagan administration.
 Reagan thus maintained that he was justified to continue supporting what he referred to as the Contras' "democratic resistance".